 During the recently completed RAN5#91-e meeting, CRs proposing updates to the titles of some of the test cases in TS 38.521-3 where E-UTRA anchor-agnostic approach is applied were agreed to account for the number of NR Carriers configured in the test case.
 These CRs are expected to be formally approved by the upcoming RAN#92-e meeting (14 – 18 June 2021) and then implemented in the next version of TS 38.521-3 to be published in July 2021.

 As an example, in one of the agreed CRs, title of the test case 7.4B.4_1.1 is proposed to be updated to “Maximum Input Level for Inter-Band EN-DC including FR2 (2 NR CCs)”, where “2 NR CCs” means, 2 NR CCs are being configured within the test case.
-RAN5 agreement is E-UTRA anchor-agnostic test cases can be applied to testing EN-DC UE supporting "xNR+yLTE" (x≥1, y=1) or "xNR+yLTE" (x≥1, y>1) , by having “any” 1 LTE CC and “all” NR CCs configured in the test.
+RAN5 agreement is E-UTRA anchor-agnostic test cases can be applied to testing EN-DC UE supporting "xNR+yLTE" (x≥1, y≥1) by having “any” 1 LTE CC and “all” NR CCs configured in the test.

 Since the E-UTRA link is always a functional link for the E-UTRA anchor-agnostic testing, it is sufficient to configure any one E-UTRA carrier from the carrier group.
 Besides, the E-UTRA anchor-agnostic test cases can be skipped, if the UE also supports SA and the corresponding SA test cases have been executed.
 For further detailed information about E-UTRA anchor-agnostic approach, please refer to clauses 4.6 and 4.7 in TS 38.521-3.